Effects of resolution and local stability on galactic disks: Halo resolution and softening on bar formation: Results

 \subsection{Overview}

 Figure \ref{fig:face} illustrates the surface density distribution of the stellar disk in all models within a $30 \kpc \times 30 \kpc$ box at the end of the simulation ($4 \, \Gyr$).
-The `c16' models share the same disk parameters but differ in DM resolution and softening.
+The "c16" models share the same disk parameters but differ in DM resolution and softening.
 These differences yield noticeably distinct outcomes.
-Note that r1c16 is a marginally unstable model in terms of spiral formation, as demonstrated in Paper I. The bar formation epochs of r1c16 and r1c16ldm, based on $\Ftmax >0.3$, are $1.67 \, \Gyr$ and $1.89 \, \Gyr$, respectively.
+Note that the r1c16 model is marginally unstable to non-axisymmetric structure formation, as demonstrated in Paper I. Here, the term ``marginal'' refers to an intermediate stability regime that lies in the middle of the stability spectrum, where resolution effects cause significant divergence in the evolutionary path and formation epoch of non-axisymmetric structures (Paper I).
+The bar formation epochs of r1c16 and r1c16ldm, based on $\Ftmax >0.3$, are $1.67 \, \Gyr$ and $1.89 \, \Gyr$, respectively.
 Model r1c16 exhibits a prominent bar at $4 \, \Gyr$, as does model r1c16ldm despite its low DM resolution ($\mratio=100$).
 The bar in model r1c16ldmsf06 ($\epsdm=0.60 \kpc$), which has larger softening than r1c16 and r1c16ldm ($\epsdm=0.03 \kpc$), appears slightly weaker.
-Interestingly, despite the same stability, model r1c16ldmsf1 ($\epsdm=0.96 \kpc$) fails to form an elongated bar even by the end of the simulation.
+Interestingly, despite the same initial Toomre $Q$ and density structures, model r1c16ldmsf1 ($\epsdm=0.96 \kpc$) fails to form an elongated bar even by the end of the simulation.
 One might conjecture that the resolution of its DM halo prevents bar formation.
-However, model r1c16sf1, with 10 times more DM particles ($\mratio=10$), still does not develop a large-scale bar owing to the large DM softening value ($\epsdm=0.96 \kpc$); only a weak inner oval/short bar is present.
+However, model r1c16sf1, with ten times more DM particles ($\mratio=10$), still does not develop a large-scale bar owing to the large DM softening value ($\epsdm=0.96 \kpc$); only a weak inner oval or short bar is present.
 This implies that the choice of an excessively large halo softening length, which is often adopted to mask numerical noise in low DM resolution simulations, exerts a greater impact on bar formation and growth.

+The stellar disks in the "c14" models are gravitationally more unstable than those in the "c16" models in terms of the Toomre $Q$ parameter.
+The lower halo concentration parameter in the "c14" models results in a smaller DM contribution within the disk region.
+This results in a lower Toomre $Q$ distribution and makes the disks more susceptible to instabilities and the formation of non-axisymmetric structures.
+In fact, as shown in Paper I, model r1c14 forms a visible bar by surpassing $\Ftmax>0.3$ at $1.26 \, \Gyr$.
+This occurs $0.41 \, \Gyr$ earlier than in model r1c16 with the same resolution.
+In Fig. \ref{fig:face}, model r1c14 forms a well-elongated and strong bar after evolving for $4 \, \Gyr$.

+Overall, in models with lower resolution or larger softening, the bars are shorter and weaker.
+Note that the bar in r1c16ldm appears longer in Fig.~\ref{fig:face}, but this is actually a transient moment of bar–spiral mode coupling, during which the bar length can be overestimated \citep{minchev10,quillen11,hilmi20,marques25,kwak25}.
+For instance, at 3.9 Gyr the bar in the same model appears morphologically shorter owing to the absence of such mode coupling (see Fig.~\ref{fig:face_modecouple}).